 (installations and imagery about perception)

 Altered States is a body of various types of work that explore themes of perception and consciousness.
-Through the use of digital editing, video projection, large scale printing, audio soundscapes, and color changing lights, I am commenting on various forms of altered states, exploring personal experience, and the phenomenology of vision.
-Much of this work was exhibited in a large group show Phase Shift in Ohio as well as a 2016 solo show Altered States at the AFA Gallery in Pennsylvania.
+Through the use of digital editing, video projection, large scale printing, audio soundscapes, and color changing lights – I am commenting on various forms of altered states, exploring personal experience, and the phenomenology of vision.
+This work was exhibited in a large group show Phase Shift in Ohio as well as a 2016 solo show Altered States at the AFA Gallery in Pennsylvania.

 Theta Waves is an installation consisting of a table-like contraption with a reservoir of water with a mirror submerged at the bottom.
-A light aimed downward travels through the rippling water, bounces off the mirror, and casts marvelous patterns of light and shadow onto a wall or ceiling.
+A light aimed downward travels through the rippling water, bounces off the mirror, and casts marvelous patterns of light and shadow onto the ceiling.
 This piece has been shown as a standalone installation as well as a performance.

-In the Theta Waves Experience, people gather and sit or lay on the ground looking up.
+During the performance, people gather and sit or lay on the ground looking up.
 I manipulate the water myself to a soundtrack.
 Using professional mixing software, I created various soundscapes by manipulating and arranging my own recordings (piano, cello, drums, and sound effects such as crickets) to play during the presentation.
-Below are a few clips from my performance during a temporary art fair at the Leonard Theater in Scranton, Pennsylvania.

 Forest Of Illumination

 When it comes to spirituality, nature is my place of worship.
-While biking through the woods, standing at the top of a mountain or just looking up at the stars at night, I feel as if my awareness is heightened, as if I am tuned in more than usual.
-Forest Of Illumination was designed to give the viewer a moment of perceptual awe, symbolizing this transcendent experience.
+While biking through the woods, standing at the top of a mountain or just looking up at the stars at night – nature has this strange ability to mystify… Forest Of Illumination was designed to give the viewer a moment of perceptual awe, symbolizing this transcendent experience.

-The imagery was created by photographing tree limbs using a 4×5 large format camera and black and white film.
-The negatives were then scanned, mirrored, and given bright hues of color.
-Large-scale prints made on cloth are hung in a darkened space.
-The ink then reacts to the slow color fading light sources, creating a strange hypnotic moment of perception.
+The series contains eight large-scale photographs printed on cloth, each shot on 4×5 black and white film to achieve maximum detail.
+The negatives were then scanned, manipulated, and given bright hues of color.
+When hung in a darkened space, the ink reacts to the color changing light sources, creating a strange hypnotic moment of perception.
 More images and videos of this work can be seen HERE.

 This work of digital art is typically displayed as a 10×10 foot print on fabric.
-I want to overwhelm the viewer with complexity and pattern.
-Created by hand in Adobe Photoshop, the image consists of colorful spiraling fractals constructed by repeating, re-sizing, and moving around the structural formula of the powerfully psychoactive compound dimethyltryptamine, or DMT.
-My interest in DMT lies within its thousands of years of use in shamanic rituals as an entheogen, but also the fact that it is found within many plants and animals.
-DMT is even produced by our own bodies, and we are not sure what role in consciousness it plays.
-By using the chemical symbol for N,N-DMT in order to create the psychedelic imagery, I am linking the chemistry to its perceptual effects in which it creates.
+I want to overwhelm the viewer with complexity and pattern, and so scale plays an important role in this piece specifically.
+Created by hand in Adobe Photoshop, the image consists of colorful spiraling fractals constructed by repeating, re-sizing, and moving around the structural formula of a curious compound that is produced in almost all of nature, including our own bodies.

 Visual trickery is a very interesting thing to feel inside your own head.
-This body of work is all about that: The phenomenology of vision – Ones inner struggle with visual imagery… Inspired by optical illusions, psychedelically complex imagery, and (most obviously) a moment of painting in the 1960’s, I have created many black and white compositions in photoshop using very basic tools and filters.
+This body of work is all about that: The phenomenology of vision… This work was inspired by optical illusions and (most obviously) the Op Art movement of painting in the 1960’s.
+I have created many black and white compositions in photoshop using very basic tools and filters.
 There is something nice about returning to the most simplistic tools of a vastly powerful program.
 Just copy and paste, rotate, scale, blend.
-Clearly this work has a direct connection to the great op-art of Bridget Riley, and I think that connection is a good thing.
-Below are a few selections from the series.